CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 Three types of UPS are to be distinguished:

 * VFD UPS
- In the VFD UPS (VFD stands for Voltage and Frequency Dependent) the connected loads are fed directly from the power supply network in normal operation.
+ In the VFD UPS (VFD stands for Voltage and Frequency Dependent), the connected loads are fed directly from the power supply network during normal operation.
 Smaller disturbances in the supply network can thus reach directly to the connected consumers.
 Only when this fails, the VFD UPS automatically turns on and takes over the supply.
 It takes up to 10 ms (switching gap), which can be too much for some IT devices.
 The VFD UPS was formerly called offline UPS.
 * VI-UPS (Voltage Independent)
  In this case, the supply voltage is readjusted for smaller fluctuations (VI stands for Voltage Independent), without the UPS as such completely taking over the supply of the connected consumers.
 However, the frequency at the output of a VI-UPS is directly dependent on the supply network, as with a VFD UPS.
 Even with the VI-UPS can occur when switching to battery operation to a switching gap.
 * VFI UPS (Voltage and Frequency Independent)
  The VFI UPS (Voltage and Frequency Independent) normally does not have a direct connection between the UPS input and output.
 The electrical energy is rectified on the input side and fed into the DC link.
 From there, the batteries are kept in the optimum state of charge and the inverter is supplied.
 This generates the AC voltage required for the connected loads.
  Since the output energy is generated permanently independent of the input via the inverter, there is no switching gap here.
 The VFI UPS was formerly referred to as an online UPS.
 Since the VFI UPS is the only one of the three systems that really works uninterrupted, it should always be given preference.
 Taking into account further quality features not discussed here, a UPS classified according to DIN IEC 62040-3 in accordance with VFI-SS-111 represents the optimum for IT supply.
 Contrary to an assumption made again and again, a UPS of any type does not provide overvoltage protection in the strict sense.
-A UPS is able to keep too high voltages from the connected consumers within the scope of its normal function.
-However, a UPS does not help against overvoltages such as those that are intercepted by the technical equipment of the overvoltage protection.
+A UPS is able, in the context of its normal function, to keep too high voltages away from the connected consumers.
+However, a UPS does not help against overvoltages such as those that are intercepted by the overvoltage protection equipment.
 On the contrary, a UPS, like all other electrical consumers, must be protected against overvoltages by suitable protective measures (see section "Overvoltage protection").

 To avoid potential problems with protective earth currents, IT equipment that is powered by a local UPS should not be connected through shielded wires (such as printer cables) to other IT equipment that is powered by another path.

-Since the batteries of a local UPS are rarely operated in their optimal temperature range (typically around 20 ° C), the battery life of local UPS devices is quite low, in the best case up to 5 years, usually less.
-During this period of operation, the batteries lose power permanently, so that after about two or three years, a local UPS can provide at most half of the support time when new.
+Since the batteries of a local UPS are rarely operated in their optimum temperature range (typically around 20 ° C), the battery life of local UPS devices is quite low, in the best case up to 5 years, usually less.
+During this period of operation, the batteries permanently lose power so that a local UPS can provide at most half of the support time when new after perhaps two or three years.
 To ensure that the UPS provides the necessary support time, the actual time of support should be calculated once a year.
 Some UPS systems have built-in testing mechanisms.
 If this is not the case, the value can be determined by a load test.

 As with all other electrical equipment, care must be taken in UPS systems to operate within the temperature ranges specified by the manufacturer.
 This must be taken into account when dimensioning the cooling.